-Quality Assurance (Part 91)
+Quality Assurance (PART 135)

-Quality Assurance: A system that continuously analyzes the performance and effectiveness of all maintenance programs (CASS- Continuing Analysis and Surveillance System) facilitates continuous improvement.
-All operators should apply the quality principles described in CASS, regardless of required regulation, because of the safety benefits afforded (AC120-79A).
+Quality Assurance: A system that continuously analyzes the performance and effectiveness of all maintenance programs (CASS- Continuing Analysis and Surveillance System) is required for Part 135 operators with aircraft type-certificated for a passenger seating configuration of 10 seats or more (135.431).
+All operators should apply the quality principles described in CASS, regardless of aircraft seating structure, because of the safety benefits afforded (AC120-79A).
 The construct of this system should be directly related to operator size and scope, using quality assurance fundamentals consistent with effective aircraft maintenance.
 By applying CASS quality principles, each functional area of the maintenance organization is examined for effective performance.
 This allows continuous oversight and analysis of the performance and effectiveness of maintenance activities and aircraft inspection programs.
 The root cause of any discrepancy, or finding, discovered as part of quality assurance activities is determined, documented, and corrected.
 Action is taken to prevent recurrence of these discrepancies and preventive actions are monitored to ensure effectiveness.
 The results of preventive actions are provided to appropriate maintenance technicians.
 A properly executed CASS or quality assurance program promotes sound safety culture and indicates that an operation is seeking high reliability.

-1 - Unsatisfactory
+- 1 Unsatisfactory

 - 2 Poor

 - 3 Meets Minimum Standards

 - 4 Excellent

 - 5 Best Practice

-If your answer is not a 3 or better, you must
+If your answer is not a 3 or better, you must record a finding that requires corrective action